nanochess/transputer/README.md

 After you do some developing inside the hard disk drive image, you need a way to extract back the data, so I've developed the extractimage.c utility, in order to dump a complete hard disk drive image as a tree of files.

 ![image](README3.png)

+## Javascript emulator

+Someone asked me about an online version of the emulator, and I thought it was a good idea, because installing the Visual Studio C compiler in Windows can take around one hour an half.

+It wasn't so easy because Javascript always works with floating-point, and the bitwise operations convert anything into signed 32-bit integers.

+I've used the excellent jsTerm package (MIT license) to provide the output, and also I was able to integrate my video font (an improved VGA font along box graphics).

+You can find it in the JS directory.

 ## Further notes